Matt-Crow/Maelstrom/README.md

   Visitor design pattern using Python's JSONEncoder.
 The current method may break the suggestion of one purpose per class, but it's elegant compared to the alternative
-* move writing to a file out of serialize.py
+* move "create default" options from classes to createDefaults.py
 * random campaign generator: Have the program chop up a Shakespere play and make characters and locations based off of that?
 * do away with "Customization Points" system.
 Change to allow player to choose